carloslodelar/cardano-course/handbook/module-7-cardano-governance/polls.md

 ...
 ```

-Finally, when starting dbsync it is possible that it complains about StartTime mismatch.
-If this happens, please make sure to replace the `StartTime` on `Shelley Genesis` with the value from `StartTime` on `Byron Genesis,` you should be good to go.
+Finally, when starting db-sync, you might see complaints about StartTime mismatch.
+If this happens, please make sure to replace the `StartTime` on `Shelley Genesis` with the value from `StartTime` on `Byron Genesis.` You should be good to go.